Saltworker/DJITelloPy_gamingController/README.md

 Mission Pad an Flight Map guide sdk 3.0: https://dl.djicdn.com/downloads/RoboMaster+TT/RoboMaster_TT_Mission_Pad_and_Flight_Map_User_Guide_en.pdf

-## A LITTLE HELP TO USE PLAYSTATION CONTROLLERS:
+## A little help to use a playstation dualshock 3/4 controller:

-To run a playstation controller, further requirements are needed to run the program.
+To run any playstation controller, further requirements are needed to run the program.
-If you want to use a playstation 3 or 4-controller, try your luck with the following links:
+If you want to use a playstation 3 or 4 controller, try your luck with the following links:

 A wired PS4-controller: https://www.youtube.com/watch?v=a3JaBBD2U2o

 A wired PS3-controller: https://www.youtube.com/watch?v=1ZaZVvnV5D4

-There is in fact ways to also use fx a playstation 2 controller however caution is advised to prevent you from downloading malicious code.